 More than 3,000 students have graduated from the Academy since its beginning, and today they actively serve as chiefs of police, attorneys, sheriffs, and as agents of state and federal agencies.

-The Academy is certified by the Commonwealth of Pennsylvania through the Municipal Police Officers’ Education and Training Commission in Harrisburg, Pa.
+The Academy was originally certified by the Commonwealth of Pennsylvania through the Municipal Police Officers’ Education and Training Commission in Harrisburg, Pa., on April 21, 1977.

 Students seeking enrollment in the Police Academy at Lackawanna College must fulfill the following criteria.
 All pertinent documents must be submitted to the Academy 60 days prior to the start date for classes, and all testing requirements and interview must be completed 30 days prior to their start date: